griffio/griffio.github.io/_posts/2026-04-12-More-SqlDelight-Modules-Supporting-Extensions-With-PostgreSql.md

 **Support Postgresql extensions with SqlDelight Modules**

-Going beyond the SqlDelight PostgreSql dialect that currently supports varied but ultimately limited features, it is possible to use the module mechanism to implement popular PostgreSql extensions.
+Extending the SqlDelight PostgreSql dialect, currently supports varied but limited core features, is possible using the module mechanism to implement popular PostgreSql extensions.

-Limited PostGis support already exists in the core PostgreSql Dialect, this could be moved to a module in the future to make maintenance easier.

-This allows consumers to maintain and develop their own custom functions and types without dumping everything in one codebase that is not released frequently.
+This allows consumers to maintain and develop their own custom functions and types without dumping everything in one dialect codebase when that is not released frequently.

 Consumers are encouraged to clone the repo modules below for easier maintenance.

 These are currently experimental: